lastlink/TAIGA-JIRA-IMPORTER/readme.md

 ##Description:
 * Goal is to build a parser that will convert jira xml to taiga json format and a parser that does that opposite.

+##Instructions:
+* Copy latest backup xml files from C:\Program Files\Atlassian\Application Data\JIRA\export
+    * These will be entities.xml & activeobjects.xml in the most recent zip file.
+It is possible to force a backup from the admin daskboard e.g. http://jiraurl/secure/admin/XmlBackup.jspa
+    * Copy these into the jira_xml_databases folder
+* Make sure to have ruby installed on the computer and to gem install the dependencies
+    * gem install
+        * nokogiri # provides support for xpath queries
+        * iconv # used for cleaning bad control characters
+        * json # used to export to json
+        * date
+* Cd into the project
+    * ruby jiraparser.rb

 ###Technologies
 * Software Project Management Platforms
     * JIRA (xml database of all projects supports json import)